 HUD calculates very low-income limits using a set of formulae as follows.
 The first step in calculating very low-income limits is to determine what they would be if the four-person limit is based on 50 percent of the median family income.
-HUD then adjusts if this number is outside formula constraints.
+HUD then adjusts this number if it is outside formula constraints.